quasar-finance/quasar/demos/upgrade-handler/v0.1.1/README.md

 - Now that the governance proposal has been success the chain should have been halted.
 You can check the quasar.log file expecting to find: UPGRADE "v0.1.1" NEEDED at height: 30: CONSENSUS FAILURE!!!
-- You can now "make install" the new version and check that blocks are produced as expected by running "quasarnoded start".
+- You can now "make install" the new version and check that blocks are produced as expected by running "quasard start".
 It should start producing blocks from height 31.

 ## Usage